Christian Arroyo Player Props: Red Sox vs. Twins

 - The Twins' 3.74 team ERA ranks fourth among all league pitching staffs.

-- The Twins allow the ninth-fewest home runs in baseball (76 total, one per game).
+- Twins pitchers combine to surrender the ninth-fewest home runs in baseball (77 total, one per game).

-- In his last time out on Thursday against the Detroit Tigers, the righty tossed four innings, allowing two earned runs while surrendering three hits.
+- The right-hander's most recent appearance came on Saturday against the Detroit Tigers, when he went seven innings, surrendering six earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.